mwang2431/TI-AM335x/README.md

-# TI335x MII Interface
+# TI AM335x MDIO Interface Programming
-Linux TI335x: MII Connects to Marvell Switch 88E6097F

-TI3352 connects to Marvell switch controller 88E6097F via MII.
-Switch controller port 9 acts as a PHY and connects to TI3352 MAC 0.
-Linux kernel is 4.19.
+TI AM3352 processor connects to Marvell switch controller 88E6097F via MII on a customer board.
+Switch controller port 9 acts as a PHY and connects to AM3352 MAC 0.
+AM335x runs Linux kernel 4.19.
 User application uses Marvell DSDT tool to control switch registers.

+TI does not support external Ethernet switches.
+It only supports Ethernet PHYs.
+It is not a trivial job to change Davinci MDIO driver for switches.
+It is much easier to access MDIO interface directly by modifying the PHY driver.

 Hardware: